matt-harvey/tabulo/README.md

 |     2 |  true |
 ```

-Or if you simply call `pack` with no parameters (or if you explicitly call
+Or if you simply call `pack` with no arguments (or if you explicitly call
 `pack(max_table_width: :auto)`), the table width will automatically be capped at the
 width of your terminal.